nhsconnect/prm-practice-migration/guide/03-pre-migration-planning.md

 ## Request a data extract from your existing supplier {#request-data-extract}

-Ahead of the [Initial data production phase](initial-data-production), a formal data extract request needs to be sent to the Source Supplier (Existing/old supplier of the GP Core System) using the steps detailed below.
+Ahead of the [Initial data production phase](initial-data-production), a formal data extract request needs to be sent to the existing supplier (source) of the principal clinical system using the steps detailed below.
 This is a formal notification from the practice to the supplier for them to provide the current data stored in the current clinical system.

 This will also need to be completed for any other supplier who will need to migrate data.
 For example, any document management and scanning systems such as DocMan or anticoagulation management software such as INR Star.